Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 As it stands, the build quality is reasonably good but not great.
 The buttons and encoders feel good, but the lightweight chassis will never feel as robust as you’d want it to be on the road.

-We do highly recommend the RD-88 for live performance, but make sure you have a solid hard case and take care of it.
+I highly recommend the RD-88 for live performance, but make sure you have a solid hard case and take care of it.

 Compared to other stage pianos

-RD-88 vs. Casio Privia PX-560
+Roland RD-88 vs Casio PX-560

-The Privia Pro PX-560 is a fantastic keyboard piano, but it’s hard to choose it over the RD-88.
+The Privia PX-560 is a fantastic keyboard piano, but it’s hard to choose it over the RD-88.
 The RD-88 just sounds a bit more authentic across all of the voices.

-RD-88 vs. Kawai ES520
+Roland RD-88 vs Kawai ES520

-RD-88 vs. Kurzweil SP6
+Roland RD-88 vs Kurzweil SP6

 The Kurzweil SP6 has a lot to offer, including a very nice effects section.
 Ultimately, at this price, it’s going to be hard to compete with the versatility of the RD-88.